-My first inclination that I might want to be an artist came at the age of 5, when my abilities first earned me praise.
-It was my favorite subject all through school.
-At the age of 15 I got my first sketchbook, where I played out my fantasies and frustrations while alone in my bedroom.
+The first inclination that I might want to be an artist came at the age of 5, when my abilities earned me praise.
+Art was my favorite subject all through school.
+At the age of 15 I got my first sketchbook, where alone in my bedroom I played out my fantasies and frustrations on paper.

 My pursuit of a career in the arts started by acquiring a BFA in the mid-nineties.
 During my studies, sketches, drawings, paintings and linoleum cuts were done with a fast and furious hunger to create.
 After graduation, without deadlines or critiques, my work lost a sense of purpose.
 My work slowed, as I asked myself, “is this idea worthwhile?”.
 This question of worth tainted my free expression and playful approach.
 Practicality, fear and disconnection from myself were all obstacles of varying scale.